Assistant Professor of Medicine

 Dr. Rozenblum holds a Masters in Public Health (MPH) and a PhD in Business Administration, Health Management and Economics.
-In 2011, he completed his post-doctoral research fellowship in patient-centered care, patient experience, quality of care and medical informatics at Harvard Medical School.
+In 2011, he completed his post-doctoral research fellowship in patient-centered care, patient experience and engagement, and medical informatics at Harvard Medical School.

 Based on his combined academic and business background, Dr. Rozenblum established, developed and manages the Unit for Innovative Healthcare Practice & Technology.
-The mission of the unit is to establish and support a structured, long-term relationship between the Center of Patient Safety Research and Practice and the industry in order to leverage the centers’ competencies and improve the overall quality and safety of healthcare through scientifically proven systems, methods and practices.
+The mission of the unit is to establish and support a structured, long-term relationship between the Center of Patient Safety Research and Practice and the industry through scientifically proven digital and information systems, methods and practices.

-In addition to his academic pursuits, Dr. Rozenblum has been involved in establishing and managing startup companies in the healthcare industry and has considerable experience in business development and management in this industry.
+Dr. Rozenblum has been also involved in establishing and managing startup companies in the healthcare industry and has considerable experience in business development, marketing and management in this industry.

 Local representatives can answer questions about the Profiles website or help with editing a profile or issues with profile data.
 For assistance with this profile: HMS/HSDM faculty should contact contactcatalyst.harvard.edu.
 For faculty or fellow appointment updates and changes, please ask your appointing department to contact HMS.
 For fellow personal and demographic information, contact HMS Human Resources at human_resourceshms.harvard.edu.
 For faculty personal and demographic information, contact HMS Office for Faculty Affairs at facappthms.harvard.edu.